 * * *

-This replaces the Country Specific Information for the Philippines dated June 8, 2012, to update the section on Entry/Exit Requirements for U.S. Citizens, Threats to Safety and Security, and Special Circumstances: Marriage in the Philippines.
+This replaces the Country Specific Information for the Philippines dated February 14, 2013, to update the Entry/Exit Requirements for U.S. Citizens, Threats to Safety and Security, and Special Circumstances sections.